 "Reliving our Roots - an 1800's experience" begins right after getting off the bus.
 We all have a long hike, carrying everything we take, to three different "communities" or living areas.
 There the "citizens" are introduced to their "family" for the week.
-These co-ed groups of six to eight students and adults live and work together for the three days within the three different areas we reside.
+These co-ed groups of 5-6 students and adults live and work together for the three days within the three different villages.
 Cooking, cleaning, an obstacle course and competitions are done together.
 We soon find out that pulling together makes life much easier.
 On several occasions, we get the entire group together so students will get to see friends even if separated by communities.